 - At this point, Resveratrol is not known to be toxic or cause significant adverse effects in humans, though there have only been a few controlled clinical trials to date;

 - Resveratrol studies have shown that only around 10 percent of the average oral dose ends up in the blood serum.
-When taken with other quercetin (a powerful flavonoid found in foods like red onion and kale) and/or other flavonoids, resveratrol bioavailability has been shown to increase.[*][*]
+When taken with quercetin (a powerful flavonoid found in foods like red onion and kale) and/or other flavonoids, resveratrol bioavailability has been shown to increase[*][*]

 Best Resveratrol Supplements and Food

-- Look for supplements that use whole grape skins to ensure maximum potency
+- Look for an organic supplement that uses whole grape skins to ensure maximum purity and potency

 - Choose trans-resveratrol, rather than cis-resveratrol, for the more biologically active form of the polyphenol